 [116]4.1.2 Characters to identify adults to the genus Ceratitis

 [117]There is no unambiguous character that differentiates all representatives of the genus Ceratitis from any of the other closely related genera within the Dacinae.
-The combination of the presence of prescutellar setae (Figure 1), presence of basal scutellar setae (Figure 2) and the short appendix of the wing cell bcu (the posterior cubital cell or cup) with a constriction at the base (Figure 3) excludes other dacine genera that consist of pest species (such as Bactrocera Macquart, Dacus Fabricius and Zeugodacus Hendel) as well as any other non-dacine genera.
+The combination of the presence of acrostichalsetae (sometimes referred to as prescutellar setae) (Figure 1), presence of basal scutellar setae (Figure 2) and the short appendix of the wing cell bcu (the posterior cubital cell, sometimes referred to as cell cup) with a constriction at the base (Figure 3) excludes other dacine genera that contain pest species (such as Bactrocera Macquart, Dacus Fabricius and Zeugodacus Hendel) as well as any other non-dacine genera.